isajisai/ethvis/README.md

 For more information, visit the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) for a detailed breakdown of the EVM's implementation.

-Ethvis: a quick n' dirty EVM Simulator
+Ethvis: a garbage EVM Simulator
 --------------------------------------
 The goal of Ethvis is to create a light but powerful simulator to easily toy with the EVM.
 It does this through implementing an interpreter for OPCODE values and their functionality.
 Some differences between the Ethvis interpreter and EVM specifics: